 - Industrial Injuries Disablement Benefit

 - Diffuse Mesothelioma Payment Scheme 2014

 There are time limits that apply to your right to pursue a posthumous claim for personal injury for the death of a dependant and there is normally a strict time limit of 12 months from the date of death to claim state (government) benefits/compensation.

 When dealing with a deceased’s estate, you may have been told that you need legal authority before any money and other property, belonging to the deceased, can be released.
 It is often a bank, building society or insurance company that will ask for this.

 You may also be asked for ‘confirmation’ by the Jobcentre Plus (DWP) if the deceased has an outstanding application to the Pneumoconiosis etc. (Workers’ Compensation) Act 1979 or Diffuse Mesothelioma Scheme 2008

 Bereavement & Other Benefits/Payments

-There are also a number of other benefits/payments (which are not related to whether the sufferer died from asbestos-related disease or not) which may be available to you.
+There are also a number of other benefits/payments that are not related to whether the sufferer died from asbestos-related disease or not and may be available to you.
 This could be financial assistance to help with the costs of a funeral for a loved one or additional benefits for a widow or widower.

 - Please contact us for further advice and information: